nekonenene/grpc_image/README.md

 ## Development

-1. Put symlink, but **it's not necessary** if you develop in the docker image.
+1. Put symlink, but **it's not necessary** if you develop in the docker container.
     ```sh
     make init
     ```